nixpulvis/nixpulvis.github.io/_posts/2018-02-15-borrowing-a-better-wifi-signal.md

 these antennas and point them at each other, how many meters, or kilometers could it go.

 Another factor in all this is the TX (sending) power.
-I don't know, at the moment, how much power this WiFi adapter can send with, nor do I know what the legal limits are.
-But the more power the further the signal will go, so it's worth looking into.
+TODO: a bit of info on this.

 With an optimal setup, I've heard of people beaming WiFi over a kilometer, so this could be fun indeed!
 Tune in next time...